 Governance Document of The University Of Massachusetts Worcester

-UMW consists of the SOM, the GSBS, the GSN, and such other schools as may be developed.
-Schools are the sole degree awarding entities.
+UMW consists of the School of Medicine (SOM), the Graduate School of Biomedical Science (GSBS), the Graduate School of Nursing (GSN), and such other schools as may be developed.
+Currently, the three Schools identified are the sole degree-awarding entities.

 UMW’s primary clinical partner is the UMass Memorial Health Care, Inc. (UMMHC), a relationship created through an Act of the Massachusetts legislature (Chapter 163 of the Acts of 1997) and certain contractual agreements entered into in 1998, including but not limited to the Amended and Restated Definitive Agreement dated March 31, 1998.
 UMW & UMMHC participate in a dual-employment arrangement under which clinical faculty may receive a portion of their salary from the UMMHC for the provision of clinical services.
 In addition to UMMHC, UMW engages in contractual and affiliate arrangements with other entities for mission related activities.